program-repair/program-repair.github.io/README.md

 The website is automatically generated from data in the `data` directory.
 The HTML pages are rendered from the templates in `templates` directory.

 To update information on the website:
+1. Modify files in the `data` directory.
+2. Commit changes and create a pull request.

+If you want to verify your modifications locally:
 1. Install Python 3 and dependencies (e.g. `pip3 install -r requirements.txt`).
-2. Modify files in the `data` directory.
-3. Run build script (e.g. `python3 build.py`).
+2. Run build script (e.g. `python3 build.py`).
-4. Open `index.html` in your browser to verify your modifications.
+3. Open `index.html` in your browser to verify your modifications.
-5. Commit changes and create a pull request.